 The second approach proposed uses perfectly spherical mirror and display shapes, concentric to the eye.
-This requires a unidirectional transparent display and may therefore appear a bit speculative, but such displays are principally available already, even flexible ones, and the concept promises a nearly perfect performance.
+This requires a unidirectional transparent display and is therefore a bit speculative, but such displays are feasible or at least in reach with current technology, and the concept promises a nearly perfect performance.

-Finally, an iterative synthesis method for mirror shapes is shown, and applied to the synthesis of mirrors for planar or cylindrical displays.
+Finally, an iterative synthesis method for mirror shapes is shown.
+It can be used on its own, or for variations of the other designs.

-At this point, we should take a look at the requirements for display resolution.
+At this point, we should have a look at the requirements for display resolution.
 Fig. 2 shows an average person's eye resolution as it decreases from the center of view.
 At the very center, persons with good eyesight resolve up to 1 arcmin.
 This is the target figure for perfect displays.
 This maximum resolution, however, needs to be delivered only for the very point the eye is currently looking at.
 From there, it can be allowed to decline according to Fig. 2.
 The optical design only has to provide that the crisp area follows the eye rotation.

 For the outer ranges of very wide fields of view, even lower requirements apply, as the human eye can only rotate up to a certain limit.
 The rotation limit is approx. ±45° horizontal and vertical.
-Hence, the periphery of a wide angle near-eye display may always remain in the periphery of the visual field of an eye, and therefore not be seen sharp in any case.
+Hence, the periphery of a wide angle near-eye display will always remain in the periphery of the visual field of an eye, and therefore cannot be seen sharp in any case.
 Fig. 3 shows the limitations of eye rotation and the resulting decrease of resolution outside the maximum rotation range.
 At least outside of this approx. 45° range, we may therefore allow for a decreasing display resolution or a degrading optical quality, or both.